stdlib-js/stdlib/docs/style-guides/javascript/README.md

 ##### Reason

 Adding, removing, and reordering variables is easier.
+Additionally, `git` diffs are cleaner.

 ##### Bad Example